deedzByte/deedzByte/README.md

 # 🚀 What I'm currently working on
 NGO Management Platform – A comprehensive solution designed to streamline operations for non-profit organizations.
 The platform includes:

-- Timesheet & Attendance Tracking – Automated tracking and reporting
+*Timesheet & Attendance Tracking – Automated tracking and reporting

-- Grant Management – Application, distribution, and compliance monitoring
+*Grant Management – Application, distribution, and compliance monitoring

-- Project Portfolio Management – End-to-end project lifecycle oversight
+*Projects Management – End-to-end project lifecycle oversight

-- Reporting & Analytics – Generate insights and compliance reports
+*Reporting & Analytics – Generate insights and compliance reports

-- This project aims to reduce administrative overhead for NGOs, allowing them to focus more on their core missions.
+*This project aims to reduce administrative overhead for NGOs, allowing them to focus more on their core missions.

 # 🛠️ Tech Stack & Tools
 ## Backend Development
- - Java Frameworks: Spring Boot, Spring AI
+*Java Frameworks:
+ *Spring Boot,
+ *Spring AI

  - Testing: JUnit, Mockito